romanbaba/romanwashere.xyz/README.md

 - The build process may take a while
 - then you can see your website built by typing `serve ./build` in the terminal!

+# Black screen or white screen?
+- You must [join this server](https://discord.gg/r3H9GyPRN8) for your Discord information to appear.

 # Need help?
 - You can reach me on [discord](https://discord.com/users/622350390871982080)!